-For more information, see "Fletcher Library," page 28, and "West Campus," page 685.
-For complete information and course listings, see the West Campus Catalog.
+For more information, see "Fletcher Library at the West Campus," page 33, and "West Campus," page 651.

 Downtown Center at ASU.
 The Downtown Center at ASU is located in central Phoenix at 502 E. Monroe.
 The center offers a variety of daytime and evening courses and degree programs of interest to employees in private businesses and government agencies and to individuals seeking personal growth and enrichment.
 These offerings are scheduled at a variety of convenient times and offered through various modes of delivery.
 Professional continuing education, certificate programs, and lecture series are also available.
 Access to ASU library information and resources, ASU computing resources, and the Internet is available through the center's computer lab.